 We found the memory foam provided the perfect balance of softness and support – on the Firm model we tried, it moulded very lightly to the body to relive pressure without bringing that 'sinking' sensation you can get with some foam mattresses.
 There's also a nice level of bounce from the springs, which we have found isn't always present in hybrids where there's a thick memory foam topper.
 That makes it easy to move around on.
 Essentially, this delivered everything we want from a hybrid mattress.

 An unusual, and welcome, selling point is the ability to pick your firmness level.
 Want something marshmallowy and cosy?
 Go for the Soft.
 Need more support from your mattress?
-Try Firm or even the new Extra Firm (not available on B+W's cheaper Lux).
-Or go for the Medium for some middle ground between the two.
+Try Firm, or go for the Medium for some middle ground between the two.
 We tested the Firm, which we'd say is around a 7 or 8 on the softness scale.
-It's certainly not a 'hard' mattress, and if you want something really orthopaedic, we'd recommend the Extra Firm.

 Brook + Wilde Elite mattress review: Delivery and small print